 Collaboration describes learning through interaction with others and mediated by tools (Conole, 2004; Laurillard, 2002; Shabani, 2016).
 It is therefore included as one of the key features in the Kearney et al. (2012) framework.
 Authenticity refers to how learning practices are similar to what a learner needs to do in the "real world" (Kearney et al., 2012, p.
 9).
 Authentic learning is considered one of the most effective ways to ensure so-called "deep learning" and is pedagogically relevant (Herrington & Oliver, 2001).
-In a study on innovative learning as critical to optimal digitally enabled learning environments.
+In a study on innovative learning in the 21st century, the OECD (2017) highlights authentic and collaborative learning as critical to optimal digitally enabled learning environments.
 The personalisation feature is developed by Kearney et al. (2012) from the body of research about mobile tools and learner agency, most notably that of Klopfer et al. (2002) and Pachler et al. (2010).
 It describes the ability of the learner to form their own learning experience based on their social context and own needs.